ZianElijahSmith/FreePI/README.md

 ## FreePI is the Free Package Index, a version of PyPi that includes ONLY 100% Free Software
 https://freepi.org/

-**In Development**
+Founded April 1st 2023 (no, not an April fools joke) **In Development**

 Welcome to FreePI